angrybacon/doomsday-wiki/markdown/articles/2018/07/27/doomsday-after-the-probe-ban.md

-Against decks with Countermagic as their primary and only form of significant disruption against us (this includes decks like Miracles, UW Stoneblade, and also RUG delver and High Tide) the PiF DD list performed better, going 50% against these decks.
-The BW DD list won just 30% of these matches.
+Against decks with Countermagic as their primary and only form of significant disruption against us (this includes decks like Miracles, UW Stoneblade, and also RUG delver and High Tide) the PiF Dd list performed better, going 50% against these decks.
+The BW Dd list won just 30% of these matches.
 The BW list seems weaker vs RUG Delver due to a shakier manabase and being worse against Stifle.
 However the BW list also played against a few more brew-ish lists in this category, including High Tide and a UR Control list so I'm wary of reading too much into this result.

-The BW DD list seems better vs. Hatebear decks like DnT and Maverick and I attribute this mostly to its ability to Burning Wish for Massacre and ignore graveyard hate and Gaddock Teeg.
+The BW Dd list seems better vs. Hatebear decks like DnT and Maverick and I attribute this mostly to its ability to Burning Wish for Massacre and ignore graveyard hate and Gaddock Teeg.
 The PiF list won just 1 of 4 matches against DnT, but I think this issue can be mitigated with a more focused sideboard and better play since I have very little experience in the ANT vs DnT matchup.

 Finally, I'd like to discuss a bit of archetype skew in my results.
-In particular, with the BW DD list I played against a wide swath of the format, whereas with my PiF DD list I played against a lot more fast blue combo decks, like Show and Tell and UB Reanimator.
+In particular, with the BW Dd list I played against a wide swath of the format, whereas with my PiF Dd list I played against a lot more fast blue combo decks, like Show and Tell and UB Reanimator.
 These are both tough matchups and I lost every single one.
 In a small sample size this can affect my overall win rate significantly.
 If I ignore my disastrous matchups against these 2 decks, I